Archduchess Johanna Gabriele of Austria: Childhood

-Maria Johanna strictly studied Latin, French, Italian, Greek, Spanish, German, English, history, geography, land surveying, mathematics, and theology—from the age of three.
+Johanna Gabriele strictly studied Latin, French, Italian, Greek, Spanish, German, English, history, geography, land surveying, mathematics, and theology—from the age of three.
 She was also taught how to dance and sing, and was known to have excelled at these subjects.
 She often gave musical performances, as she loved to sing.
 She also loved to act.

-Additionally, Maria Johanna and her sisters were highly educated in dance and singing.
-While her brothers were taught to play different instruments, Maria Johanna and her sisters were given singing lessons.
-A special theatre was built at the Schönbrunn Palace, specially for the children; Maria Johanna and her siblings gave frequent musical performances.
-All in all, Maria Johanna and her sister Maria Josepha "developed satisfactory, worked hard at their lessons and were involved in numerous festivities in which they participated enthusiastically."
+Additionally, Johanna Gabriele and her sisters were highly educated in dance and singing.
+While her brothers were taught to play different instruments, Johanna Gabriele and her sisters were given singing lessons.
+A special theatre was built at the Schönbrunn Palace, specially for the children; Johanna Gabriele and her siblings gave frequent musical performances.
+All in all, Johanna Gabriele and her sister Maria Josepha "developed satisfactory, worked hard at their lessons and were involved in numerous festivities in which they participated enthusiastically."